dortzenbacher/SQLDortzbachHonorsOptionAssignment/README.md

 <img width="570" alt="Screenshot 2024-11-21 at 2 46 10 PM" src="https://github.com/user-attachments/assets/6646a8e4-7805-41cf-9630-ea3374418e5b">

 # Question:
-**How are accidents caused by speeding,distracted driving,and drinking expected to trend in 2024?**
+**How are accidents caused by driver inattention, backing unsafely, failure to yield the right-of-way, and following too closely expected to trend in 2024?**

 Importance: